Accounting Act

 Article 121

-This Act shall govern the accounting system and procedures for compilation of financial report of government-subsidized private groups and joint government-private enterprises; the scope of applicability shall be determined by Central BAS authority.
+This Act shall govern the accounting system and procedures for compilation of financial reports of government-subsidized private groups and joint government-private enterprises; the scope of applicability shall be determined by the Central BAS Agency.

 Article 122